csci-1301/Principles-of-Computer-Programming/Level_0_Booleans.md

 > This is commonly referred to as *short-circuit evaluation*, which C# will do with Boolean expressions when it can.
 >

-Now that our primer on boolean expressions has been wrapped up, be sure to do the practice problems *by hand*.
+Now that our primer on boolean expressions is wrapped up, be sure to do the practice problems *by hand*.
 Learning happens with practice, which unfortunately can't be short-circuit evaluated.

 In our next section we'll talk about a more familiar type system: NUMBERS